yegor256/blog/_posts/2015/jul/2015-07-13-meetings-are-legalized-robbery.md

 Moreover, I can add my own concerns to the document, and on the next iteration, ask Jeff to pay attention to and resolve them.

-{% quote Train and discipline yourself to work with documents and let juniors enjoy their meetings %}
+{% quote Train and discipline yourself to work with documents and let juniors enjoy their meetings. %}

 The more we circle this document, the better it becomes.
 And every minute the project pays for turns into a tangible product: a _document_